Making Documents Accessible

 Web Content (Kentico)

 To get help on creating and editing accessible web pages within the uwb.edu website, contact the Advancement & External Relation's Web Team.

-Learning Technologist & IT Accessibility Liaison Lead
+UW IT Accessibility Liaison Lead